eark-project/information-package/examples/example1/README.md

 ## Submission (SIP)
 The producer wishes to submit a text document accompanied by metadata in Dublin Core format.

-The text document was originaly created in Microsoft Word 97-2004 format (.doc) and was later converted by the producer to the Microsoft Word Open XML format (.docx).
+The text document was originally created in Microsoft Word 97-2004 format (.doc) and was later converted by the producer to the Microsoft Word Open XML format (.docx).

 Both formats are to be sent to the archive.